Neural-Quantum-States Impurity Solver for Quantum Embedding Problems: The NQS-gGA formalism

 \subsection{Neural Quantum States Impurity Solver}

 The neural quantum state acts as a many-body wave function ansatz in the variational quantum Monte Carlo framework.
-Specifically, we consider an NQS wave function, expressed in second quantisation as follows:
+Specifically, we consider an NQS wave function, expressed in second quantization as follows:

 Here $|x\rangle$ are Fock states, where $x$ encodes the corresponding spin-orbital occupation numbers, while $\Psi_\theta$ is a neural network, which takes an electronic configuration $x$ as input and outputs the corresponding wave-function amplitude $\Psi_\theta(x)$.